DanielpFR/MDI/README.md

 Except if your DCs are used as files server, which is of course not recommended at all you should not see many files copied from a workstation or member server to DCs.

-Using this KQL query you can monitor this activity and identify potential suspect activities or even risky activity:
+Using this KQL query you can monitor this activity and identify potential suspect activities or even risky activities:

 *IdentityDirectoryEvents*
 *| where ActionType == @"SMB file copy"*